tramanh06/rpms/README.md

 The code used in the Toronto Paper Matching System.

-(the goal is to eventually release most/all the code used.
-This will be done when I have time or if others ask for the code.)
+The goal is to release most/all the code we are using.
+This will be done when I have time.
+Also, I'm happy to try to prioritize parts that can be useful to others.
+If you believe that some of our code could be useful to your project let us know.

 References
 ----------